liurusi/Enw4JLmh5ykJJE/How_to_use_ssh_instead_user_on_github.md

 wl-copy < cat liurusi@github.pub
 ```

-### 5. Open github.com, find SSH and GPG Key in Setting.
-Then click add new ssh key, Enter name "lt" and paste the pub key into the key input frame.
+### 5. Open github.com, and find SSH and GPG Key in Setting.
+Then click add new ssh key, Enter the name "lt" and paste the pub key into the key input frame.

 ### 6. Switch the repo from https to ssh